rat10/nng/querying.md

-## Querying Transcluded Literals
+## Querying Included Literals

 We have to differentiate between
-- regular RDF data and data *in/from* literals.
+- regular RDF data and data included from literals.
-- data *in* graph literals and data transcluded *from* graph literals with special semantics.
+- data *in* graph literals and data included *from* graph literals with special semantics.
 - data with semantics defining it as asserted or un-asserted data.

-A query MUST NOT return results *in* RDF literals or *transcluded with un-asserted semantics* from RDF literals if not explicitly asked for (to prevent accidental confusion of asserted and un-asserted data).
+A query MUST NOT return results *in* RDF literals or *included with un-asserted semantics* from RDF literals if not explicitly asked for (to prevent accidental confusion of asserted and un-asserted data).
-A query MUST return RDF literals *transcluded with asserted semantics* and it MUST annotate the returned data with those semantics (because asserted data has to be visible, but its specific semantics have to be visible too).
+A query MUST return RDF literals *included with asserted semantics* and it MUST annotate the returned data with those semantics (because asserted data has to be visible, but its specific semantics have to be visible too).

 Explicitly asking for literal data with un-asserted semantics can be performed in two ways: either use a WITH modifier to the query or explicitly ask for the content of a literal.
 Any query asking specifically for data from a literal will get those results without having to select the literal type in a WITH clause.
 A query using the 'WITH' modifier will include results from all literals of that type:
-- LITERAL will include all ":s :p :o"^^nng:Graph and ":s"^^nng:Term literals, transcluded or not
+- LITERAL will include all ":s :p :o"^^nng:Graph and ":s"^^nng:Term literals, included or not
-- TRANSCLUDED will include all transcluded literals, asserted and un-asserted, but not their LITERAL source
+- INCLUDED will include all included literals, asserted and un-asserted, but not their LITERAL source
 - REPORT will include all unasserted transparent types

 Annotating the returned data with semantics is performed in a similar way as when authoring.
 However, asserted terms are not put in quotes: